boahene/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8.Write a script that writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it should be overwritten.
 If the file ls_cwd_content does not exist, create it.: ls -la > ls_cwd_content
 9. Write a script that duplicates the last line of the file iacta: tail -n 1 iacta >> iacta
 10. Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders. : find . -type f -name "*.js" -delete
+11. Write a script that counts the number of directories and sub-directories in the current directory. :find . -type d -not -name '.' | wc -l